dragonflyoss/Dragonfly2/README.md

 [![GoDoc](https://godoc.org/github.com/dragonflyoss/Dragonfly2?status.svg)](https://godoc.org/github.com/dragonflyoss/Dragonfly2)
 [![LICENSE](https://img.shields.io/github/license/dragonflyoss/Dragonfly2.svg?style=flat-square)](https://github.com/dragonflyoss/Dragonfly2/blob/main/LICENSE)

-Provide efficient, stable, secure, low-cost file and image distribution services to be the best practice and standard solution in cloud native architectures.
+Provide efficient, stable and secure file distribution and image acceleration based on p2p technology to be the best practice and standard solution in cloud native architectures.

 ## Introduction

-Dragonfly is an open source P2P-based file and image distribution system.
+Dragonfly is an open source P2P-based file distribution and image acceleration system.
 It is hosted by the
 Cloud Native Computing Foundation ([CNCF](https://cncf.io/)) as an Incubating Level Project.
 Its goal is to tackle all distribution problems in cloud native architectures.